KxSystems/kx-vscode/README.md

 After registering for your chosen version, you will receive an email with a link to download an installation file and a `k4.lic` or `kc.lic` license file.
 Follow the instructions [here](https://code.kx.com/q/learn/install) for Linux, macOS and Windows to install q and a license file before proceeding.

 Once you have installed q and downloaded a license file follow [Integrating VS Code with q](#integrate-vs-code-with-q).

 ### Integrate VS Code with q

 To integrate VS Code with q take the following steps:

+1. Ensure the kdb VS Code extension is installed.

-**Step 1**: Click `Install new instance` from the prompt.
+1. Click `Install new instance` from the prompt.
 If the prompt is not visible ensure the kdb extension is selected in the Activity bar on the left, if that does not display the prompt, close and re-open VS Code.

   ![installnewinstance](https://github.com/KxSystems/kx-vscode/blob/main/img/installnewinstance.jpg?raw=true)

-**Step 2**: If you have already registered, then choose `Select/Enter a license`.
+1. If you have already registered, then choose `Select/Enter a license`.
 If you haven't registered, choose `Acquire license`, this will open a dialog with a redirect link to register for [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/).

   ![findlicense](https://github.com/KxSystems/kx-vscode/blob/main/img/findlicense.jpg?raw=true)

   Once registered you will receive an email with you license details.

-**Step 3**: With the license secured, you can link this to VS Code by either chosing `pasting license string` or `selecting license file` from your PC; the latter method is recommended for new users.
+1. With the license secured, you can link this to VS Code by either chosing `pasting license string` or `selecting license file` from your PC; the latter method is recommended for new users.

   ![findlicense](https://github.com/KxSystems/kx-vscode/blob/main/img/pastelicense.jpg?raw=true)